How to Do a Pelvic Tilt

 Seated Pelvic Tilts

-1. Inhale as you take a seat on an exercise ball with your feet shoulder-width apart.
-Engage your core muscles to help maintain your posture and stay balanced.
+1. Inhale as you sit on the exercise ball with feet shoulder-width apart.
+Engage your core to help maintain your posture and stay balanced.

-2. Exhale and tuck your tailbone under you, rolling slightly forward on the ball.
+2. Exhale and tuck your tailbone, rolling slightly forward on the ball.

 3. Inhale as you press your tailbone back to roll the ball away from your feet and back to a neutral position.